 - beard or moustache

-Bald patches left on the head tend to have an unusual shape and may affect one side more than the other.
+Bald patches on the head may have an unusual shape and affect 1 side of the head more than the other.

 Trich may cause feelings of shame and low self-esteem.
 Those affected may try to keep their condition to themselves.